 Home students with UK bank accounts must complete the Direct Debit bank instruction form found on the College website and return it to the Finance Office before arrival in College.
-The Direct Debit will be taken from your account at the end of 1st Week.
+The Direct Debit will be taken from your account at the end of 1^{st} Week.

-Overseas/EU students
+Overseas students

 International students with UK bank accounts will be required to set up a Direct Debit.
-Payment will be taken from your account at the end of $1^{st}$ Week.
+Payment will be taken from your account at the end of 1^{st} Week.

 International students who do not have a UK bank account must pay before arrival in College using either TransferMate, a free of charge service with competitive exchange rates, or by bank transfer.
 Please note that international bank transfers are subject to bank charges of up to £12 at the receiving bank, and TransferMate is therefore the preferable method of payment for students without a UK bank account.
+Further information can be found at: www.st-hughs.ox.ac.uk/currentstudents/finance/making-payments-college/.

-5.5 Payment of Maintenance and Mandatory Charges
+5.5 Payment of Accommodation and Mandatory Charges